Tiny parasites. Big discomfort.

 Ear Canal Cleaning

 Before starting medicated treatments, it’s important to clean your dog’s ears to remove wax, debris, and mite eggs.
 Our vets may use a specialized ear-cleaning solution that gently removes buildup, creating a cleaner environment for the medication to work more effectively.
-Regular ear cleaning also helps relieve discomfort by removing mite debris and excess wax, which can irritate the ear canal.

 Topical Medications

-For ear mites treatments, medicated ear drops are common and effective options for killing these parasites.
+For ear mite treatments, medicated ear drops are common and effective options for killing these parasites.
 These ear drops have ingredients that work to eliminate the ear mites of your dog.
 Selamectin is one of the most commonly prescribed medications that work by paralyzing and killing the mites.

 Ear drops are usually administered over several days or weeks, depending on the severity of the infestation, and should be used according to your vet’s instructions to ensure all mites, including eggs, are eradicated.
+But why do treatments often stretch out over a few weeks?
+It all comes down to the life cycle of the mite.
+Here’s an overview of an ear mite’s life cycle:

 Oral Medications